 "Camera!"
 He pressed a solid, chunky button which started moving the film through the camera, producing a subdued clatter which whirred up to speed in a few seconds.

 "And...
 Action!"
-Sa-Aliten panned the camera smoothly over the assembled crewmembers, who were - to a man and woman - now smiling broadly, with the drone members displaying the yellow-green aura of calm friendliness.
+Sa-Aliten panned the camera smoothly over the assembled crewmembers, who were - to a man and woman - now smiling broadly, with at least one of the drone members displaying the yellow-green aura of calm friendliness.
 The camera finally came to a halt trained on Ingeta.
 He nodded minutely; she took his cue like one born to the role.

 "Hello.
 I am here with the crew of the good ship One Hand Clapping, to talk about the discovery of Island Rock and the curious circumstances behind that event," Ingeta began, displaying her most winning smile for the benefit of the camera.